Improve the performance of your document processing model

 In the following cases you won’t see accuracy scores for document processing models:

-• If the model was trained selecting ‘Unstructured and free-form documents’ as document type.
-Currently, accuracy scores are only returned for models of type ‘Structured and semi-structured documents’.
+• If the model was trained by selecting ‘General documents’ as document type.
+Currently, accuracy scores are returned only for models of type ‘Fixed-template documents’.

-• Your model has been imported from another environment.
+• Your model was imported from another environment.

 • If your model was trained before January 1, 2022.
 In this case, you can retrain it.